refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-Notice towards the top, that we have imported the scaffolded components (the ones with `<HeadlessInferencer />` component, not yet the actual page code).
+Notice towards the top that we have imported the scaffolded components (the ones with `<HeadlessInferencer />` component, not yet the actual page code).
 Towards the end, we assigned them to `/products` paths for defining the routes.
 Routine **React Router DOM** stuff.

 With the above changes, we have added possible actions and their routes for the `products` resource.
 We defined the routes and pages for `list`, `create`, `edit` and `show` actions and have enabled `delete` action as well.
 The page mapping for each route are handled with the `<Route />` component.